 - A song to follow “Baby It’s Cold Outside,” when the man-who-won’t-take-no-for-an-answer finally realizes no is the answer.

 - John Dowland plugs in his hollow body electric guitar in a quiet Quonset hut and plays us this lament.

-To be honest, I like these songs and hope you will too.
-But I also know the world is jam-packed with homemade music, and your freetime is limited.
-Still, Kingsize Beast say: proceed as if they give a damn.™
+The world is jam-packed with homemade music, and your freetime is limited.
+On behalf of Kingsize Beast, thank you for listening.
+Proceed as if they give a damn.